chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ##### Verify Installation

 The purpose of the `chocolatey-management-database` package is to create and deploy the schema for the database that is used by the CCM Service and Website.
-This can be verified by using something like SQL Server Managmeent Studio to connect to the SQL Server Instance and:
+This can be verified by using something like SQL Server Management Studio to connect to the SQL Server Instance and:

 * check that a database (by default named `ChocolateyManagement`) has been created
 * that a set of tables have been created within this database